ted-jung/kubespray/README-by-Ted.md

-0. ssh connection is required to access every target nodes from local.
+0. ssh connection is required to access every target nodes from local or somewhere.

    ssh-copy-id deploy@kmaster.pg1.krane.9rum.cc